123jimin/ckp/ckp/data_structure/sorted_containers/README.md

 Here are the list of changes:

 * Added `COPYRIGHT` attribute to attribute (no pun intended) original authors.
-* Removed the following functions / proeprties:
+* Removed the following functions / properties:
   * `Sorted*.__new__`
   * `Sorted*._check`
   * `Sorted*.__reduce__`